KhuongDiep911/KhuongDiep911.github.io/aboutme.md

 title: About me
 ---

 Hi, I'm Diep Giang Thuy Khuong, but you can call me Khuong.
 I hold a dual academic background, with a bachelor's degree in Aerospace Engineering and currently pursuing a master's degree while working as a graduate research assistant at the Human-Computer Interaction Lab, Sejong University.
-In essence, I would describe myself as honest, responsible, and resilient.
+In essence, I would describe myself as honest, responsible, and resilient person.
+When faced with challenges, I openly admit when I don't know something but proactively seek solutions.
+I am committed to meeting deadlines, and my can-do attitude enables me to thrive even under high-pressure situations.

 My life motto is: ”You only fail when you stop trying”